Skip to Content

 How to fix Error: Server login failed. sh: /usr/local/ezlogin/ezutil: Permission denied

-synopsis: This article will help the gateway users to fix the error "Error: Server login failed. sh: /usr/local/ezlogin/ezutil: Permission denied".
+Overview: This article will help the gateway users to fix the error "Error: Server login failed. sh: /usr/local/ezlogin/ezutil: Permission denied".

-root@Gateway:~# sestatus
+root@gateway:~# sestatus

-SELinux status: disabled
+SELinux status: enabled

-vi /etc/sysconfig/selinux
+root@gateway:~# vi /etc/sysconfig/selinux

 SELINUX=disabled